Lidar startup Luminar to go public via $3.4 billion SPAC merger – TechCrunch

 Luminar also announced Monday that it has hired 16 people who worked on Samsung’s now dissolved DRVLINE team.
 Samsung once described the DRVLINE platform as an “open, modular, and scalable hardware and software-based platform” for the autonomous driving market.
 Earlier this year, TechCrunch reported that Samsung shuttered the DRVLINE/Smart Machines team.

 Those hires are directly tied to Luminar’s strategy to capitalize on what Russell believes is the nearer term application of lidar in production vehicles, not robotaxis.
-Luminar is still working with companies seeking to commercialize robotaxis, but he believes it’s a longer term play.
+Luminar is still working with companies seeking to commercialize robotaxis, but he believes it’s a longer-term play.

 “I think that there are huge, long-term promises associated with robotaxis, but I really see that market taking off in the 2030s as opposed to the 2020s,” Russell said.
 Lidar used to support active driver safety system will be provides the kind of volume and economies of scale that are going to be driving this business, he added.